alhajee/ckan/doc/api/index.rst

-We recommend that you specify the API version number in your requests, because this ensures that your API client will work across different sites running different version of CKAN (and will keep working on the same sites, when those sites upgrade to new versions of CKAN).
-Because the latest version of the API may change when a site is upgraded to a new version of CKAN, or may differ on different sites running different versions of CKAN, the result of an API request that doesn't specify the API version number cannot be relied on.
+We recommend that you specify the API version number in your requests, because this ensures that your API client will work across different sites running different version of FMLD (and will keep working on the same sites, when those sites upgrade to new versions of FMLD).
+Because the latest version of the API may change when a site is upgraded to a new version of FMLD, or may differ on different sites running different versions of FMLD, the result of an API request that doesn't specify the API version number cannot be relied on.